 The video on this page includes a farmer giving a great 1 minute summary on GMOs and why you would want to avoid these unnatural foods.
 This is easy to do if you buy USDA certified organic products, look for the non-GMO label or ask a trusted local farmer if he uses non-GMO corn seeds.

 Here are some great mills who safely produce organic, non-GMO grains, including corn flours:

-War Eagle Mill in Arkansas is also awesome.
-I have used their grains for this recipe multiple times.
+War Eagle Mill in Arkansas is awesome.
+Their corn flours and meals both taste GREAT in this recipe.
 You can now get their corn meal products on Amazon which saves on shipping directly from the mill.
 I recommend the stone ground blue and yellow corn meals for this recipe.
 Very tasty!

 Now grab your skillet and let's cook some crazy-good cornbread!

-Organic Heirloom Blue Cornbread (Gluten Free + Dairy Free Option)
+Cast Iron Skillet Blue Cornbread (Gluten Free + Dairy Free Options)

 Prep: 15 minutes Cook: 20 minutes Total: 35 minutes Servings: 8